mohsenasadi501/DataStructureAlgorithm/README.md

 ## Heaps

-Heap is special type of tree with two properties.
+Heaps are a special type of tree with two properties.

-1. Tree is should be compelte (Nodes should fill from left to right)
+1. The Tree should be complete (Nodes should fill from left to right)

 2. The value of every node is greater than or to its children

 <img title="" src="https://github.com/mohsenasadi501/DataStructureAlgorithm/blob/main/images/heap.png" alt="heap.png" width="383">

-We have two types of heap: **MaxHeap** that sorted Accenting and **MinHeap** sorted Deccenting
+We have two types of Heap: **MaxHeap** which sorted Accenting and **MinHeap** sorted Descending

 ###### Heap Applications: